itsimplified/slick-crud-app/README.md

 # slick-crud-app
-A Slick CRUD Application Built Using Python With Flask and SQLite3 to Teach Simple mySQL Queries
+This is a simple Python CRUD application that uses data from the Department of Scientific Computing at Florida State University along with Flask and SQLite3 to teach simple mySQL queries.

+## Application Notes